MicrosoftDocs/fabric-docs/docs/admin/organizational-visuals.md

 ### Obtain Microsoft Entra access token

-When this setting is enabled, visuals can obtain Microsoft Entra ID (formerly known as Azure AD) access tokens through Single Sign-On (SSO) on behalf of the signed-in users using the Authentication API.
-The setting is disabled by default and applies to all visuals, including organizational store visuals.
+When this setting is enabled, visuals can obtain Microsoft Entra ID (formerly known as Azure AD) access tokens through Single Sign-On (SSO) for the signed-in users using the Authentication API.
+The setting is disabled by default and applies to all Appsource visuals, including those managed by your organizational store.

 :::image type="content" source="./media/organizational-visuals/authentication-setting.png" alt-text="Screenshot of authentication switch.":::